Methylphenidate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using phenylbutazone, an antacid, blood pressure medicine, a blood thinner (such as warfarin, Coumadin®, Jantoven®), cold or allergy medicine, medicine for depression (such as amitriptyline, nortriptyline, Elavil®, doxepin, Pamelor®, citalopram, fluoxetine, sertraline, Cymbalta®, Effexor®, Lexapro®, Pristiq®), or medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, Mysoline®).
+- Make sure your doctor knows if you also use an antacid (such as Gaviscon®, Maalox®, Mylanta®, Rolaids®), blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), cold or allergy medicine, medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®), medicine for mental illness (such as haloperidol, Haldol®), or medicine for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, Mysoline®).

 Warnings While Using This Medicine:

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
-Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness (such as bipolar disorder, mania, or psychosis), or drug or alcohol problems.
+Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, or drug or alcohol problems.
 Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.

 - This medicine may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you have chest pain, trouble breathing, or fainting while using this medicine.
+Check with your doctor right away if you have chest pain, trouble breathing, changes in vision, or fainting while using this medicine.

 Possible Side Effects While Using This Medicine: